No-Bake Raw Vegan Cheesecake made with raw cashews and pure maple syrup. This easy “cheesecake” recipe is grain-free, dairy-free and paleo friendly.

 - Cane sugar-free

-- High in protein
+- High in protein and fat

 - Flipping delicioso